-This Service is for 7th June (Trinity Sunday), and has been prepared by Mrs Pam Woodland.
+This Service is for 12th July, and has been prepared by David Ninnim

 Local provision (online)

-Each week, a short Sunday Service will be created for the Circuit by Debs Brazier using material prepared by different local people.
-It will be available for viewing online via YouTube: the links below will go live as soon as the services are ready each week.
+Each week, a short Sunday Service will be created for the Circuit using material prepared by different local people.
+It will be available for viewing online via YouTube: the links below will go live as soon as the services are ready each week

-YouTube Service for 7th June (Trinity Sunday) - led by Debs Brazier, with readings from Peter Jenner and music from both Heather Reed and Pete Brazier.
+YouTube Service for 28th June - service and sermon from Debs Brazier, prayers from Flora Stewart, art from Marilyn March, readings from Matthew Reed and music from Heather Reed and Rev. Pete Brazier

 National provision (online)